diodechain/diode-docs/content/docs/UseCases/equipment_access.md

 weight: 1
 draft: false
 ---
-Diode makes it easy to access and maintain remote equipment through easy to manage 256-bit end to end encrypted connections.
+#### Access and maintain remote equipment through easy to manage 256-bit end to end encrypted connections.

-&nbsp;
+With Diode, every asset gets its own unique identity and secure self-custody credentials.
+It can be connected to from anywhere in the world, but only by users (or devices) with authorized Zero Trust blockchain identities.
+Devices can be remotely accessed via SSH, VNC, or any API-driven interface.
+If the device has a local web configuration dashboard, it is simple to provide secure end-to-end encrypted access to team members.

+### Applications

+* OEM equipment management
+* Manufacturing line configuration and OEE
+* Remote site intelligence
+* Regional equipment access regulations

-### Related articles
+### Related Partner Solutions

+* <a href="https://exosite.com" target="_blank" rel="noopener">Exosite</a> (USA, Taiwan)
+* <a href="https://www.miraiwindow.co.jp/" target="_blank" rel="noopener">Mirai Window</a> (Japan)

+### Articles

 * <a href="https://app.docs.diode.io/docs/features/network-add-on/" target="_blank" rel="noopener">Network management Add On in Diode Collab</a>
 * <a href="https://cli.docs.diode.io/docs/using/raspberry-pi/" target="_blank" rel="noopener">Connecting Linux based equipment</a>